What is the Bible?

 It’s okay to seek help and direction, but it’s also the only book you need.
 If the only book you possess is God’s book, you have enough.
 The Holy Spirit of God will guide you, giving you understanding, as you study the Bible and ask for understanding (cf. James 1:5; 2 Tim.
 2:7).

 Before we strive for more revelation to obtain outside the Bible, I’d like to ask, is the Bible not enough?
 Is it too short for you?
-Does it not provide enough evidence, enough instruction?
+Does it not provide enough evidence?
+Enough instruction?
 Does it fall short for you?
-If it does I’m not quite sure if I may be any help to you.
-That’s an issue between you and God.
-As I study the marvelous treasure that the Bible is, I have more than enough to chew on for the rest of my days on earth.
+As I study the marvelous treasure, called the Bible, I have more than enough to chew on for the rest of my days.